alekseyberegov/cpn_hammer/README.md

 ```

 ## Dependencies
-If you just need to run the bidder endpoint w/o generating images of ads served the only dependency is `fire`
+If you just need to run the bidder endpoint w/o generating images of ads served the only dependency is `fire` <br>